cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

 "Raph Koster asks the important question about games: why are they fun, and what does that say about games and about us?
 [It is] a tour of the nature of consciousness, how games do and do not intersect with reality, the difference between games and stories, and the seven different kinds of fun.
-It's a tour you’ll be glad to take with him."
+It's a tour you'll be glad to take with him."

 —Clay Shirky, NYU